open-mission/open-mission/MISSION.md

 # Our Mission

-Open Mission exists to build open-source technology that makes biblical resources more accessible to everyone.
+Open Mission exists to build open knowledge, open data, and open-source technology that make biblical resources more accessible to everyone.

 We believe churches, ministries, educators, missionaries, researchers, and individuals should have access to modern, high-quality software without unnecessary financial or technical barriers.